OK class! Today we are going to discuss an interesting psychological phenomenon called Pareidolia.

 As communicators trying to create effective messages, we must understand how these stories affect our target consumer.

-Also, how we can create and contribute stories to help our messaging resonate and integrate into their preexisting world view.
+As well as how we can create organizational stories to help our messaging resonate and integrate effectively into their pre-existing worldview.

 Brand Storytelling is Framing